 The city of Ephesus is declared a “free city” (Civitas Libera).
-This title meant that the city had an autonomous administration, that it would make and enforce its own laws, that the city would no longer pay taxes to any government, that it had the right to impose customs duties, and that there could be no Roman garrison in the city.
+This title meant that the city had an autonomous administration, that it would make and enforce its laws, that the city would no longer pay taxes to any government, that it had the right to impose customs duties, and that there could be no Roman garrison in the city.
 Meanwhile, during the Roman civil war VI.
 The limits of the right of immunity (asyl) to important places, which were enlarged twice by Mithridates and Mark Antony, are reduced to normal, 1 stadion measure.

-Among them, being elected Prytaneiona prytan, being elected as agoronomoi for the control of the agora or being elected gramateus working as the secretary of state are some of these honorable duties.
-The honor inscriptions erected on the city squares and streets for these people who served for the city can be seen today.
+Among them, being elected Prytaneiona prytany, being elected as agoronomoi for the control of the agora, or being elected gramateus working as the secretary of state are some of these honorable duties.
+The honor inscriptions erected on the city squares and streets for these people who served the city can be seen today.

-Factors affecting the development of the city of Ephesus, the use of the port of Ephesus as a freight exchange place, the transportation of goods from the east to Athens, Rome or vice versa, the sale of what they produced as a rich province, Artemis being one of the 7 wonders of the world in the ancient world.
+Factors affecting the development of the city of Ephesus, the use of the port of Ephesus as a freight exchange place, the transportation of goods from the east to Athens, Rome, or vice versa, the sale of what they produced as a rich province, Artemis being one of the 7 wonders of the world in the ancient world.

 Inscriptions document the existence of a college (museon) and a medical school in the city of Ephesus at the same time.
 We know that the rich people of the city of Ephesus organize competitions (agones).
-As an example, we can give the richest family of the city, such as the Vedius, organizing gladiatorial competitions.
+As an example, we can give the richest family in the city, such as the Vedius, organizing gladiatorial competitions.

 Rich families had buildings repaired in the city of Ephesus and had roads built.
 It is also known that sports and music competitions were organized by these wealthy families.
-In the 2nd century A.D., 350,000 people, including Italics, Jews, and Egyptians, were living in the city of Ephesus, who were permanent for commercial purposes.
+In the 2nd century A.D., 350,000 people, including Italics, Jews, and Egyptians, were living in the city of Ephesus, which was permanent for commercial purposes.
 This number does not include Roman soldiers, administrators, tourists who come to see Artemis, and traders residing in the city.

-Between the I-III centuries, when Christianity began and gradually settled in Anatolia and finally settled, the Apostle Paulus’ A.S.
-He came to Ephesus with Aquila and Priscilla in 52 B.C. to preach here for three years to spread Christianity, the jeweler Demetrius protested in the Ephesus theater while the Apostle Paulus was preaching “Ephesus Artemis is the greatest”.
+Between the I-III centuries, when Christianity began and gradually settled in Anatolia and finally settled, the Apostle Paulus’ A.S. came to Ephesus with Aquila and Priscilla in 52 B.C. to preach here for three years to spread Christianity, the jeweler Demetrius protested in the Ephesus theater while the Apostle Paulus was preaching “Ephesus Artemis is the greatest”.

-The tomb of the theologian Johannes, who wrote the book, was placed in the Church of St. John in Ephesus, which was built in his name, Priest Timeotheus was martyred for the sake of religion during the Dionysus Catagogien festival during the Roman emperor Nerva (54-68 AD), the Roman emperor Decius (249 AD). -251) Except for the follow-up of the Christians, there was no significant event in the city of Ephesus.
+The tomb of the theologian Johannes, who wrote the book, was placed in the Church of St. John in Ephesus, which was built in his name, Priest Timotheus was martyred for the sake of religion during the Dionysus Catagogien festival during the Roman emperor Nerva (54-68 AD), the Roman emperor Decius (249 AD). -251) Except for the follow-up of the Christians, there was no significant event in the city of Ephesus.

 Romans M.S.
 They used Ephesus as a military base in their war with the Parthians between 162-166, and when the Roman soldiers returned to Ephesus, they brought the plague from Mesopotamia to the city.